MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-assign.md

 ## Change the owner of a folder

-When you change the owner of a folder, any guides, subfolders, and assets within that folder are assigned to that owner.
+When an Author or Admin change the owner of a folder, any guides, subfolders, and assets within that folder are assigned to that owner.
 This allows you to easily manage access for a group of related guides and assets.

+> [!NOTE]
+> By default, Authors and Restricted authors have access to all assets (3D parts, images, videos, and object anchors).
+Although not recommended, admins can restrict access by creating a new security role.
+See [Restrict access to assets](admin-restrict-access-assets.md)

 1. [Open the model-driven app](open-model-driven-app.md) in Guides.